-The number of invocations of the example program should be saved in non-volatile (battery back-upped) memory.
-This is the memory my\nvram from the example in section 4.8.7, The Memory Definition.
+The data of the example should be saved in non-volatile (battery back-upped) memory.
+This is the memory my_nvram from the example in section 3.7.7, The Memory Definition.

 To control the locating of sections, you need to write one or more section definitions in the LSL file.
 At least one for each address space where you want to change the default behavior of the linker.
-In our example, we need to locate sections in the address space xdata:
+In our example, we need to locate sections in the address space data:

 '''

-section_layout ::xdata
+section_layout ::data

 {

 Section placement statements

 }

 '''

 To locate sections, you must create a group in which you select sections from your program.
-For the battery back-up example, we need to define one group, which contains the section non\volatile.
+For the battery back-up example, we need to define one group, which contains the section non_volatile.
 All other sections are located using the defaults specified in the architecture definition.
-Section non\volatile should be placed in non-volatile ram.
-To achieve this, the run address refers to our non-volatile memory called my\nvram.
+Section non_volatile should be placed in non-volatile ram.
+To achieve this, the run address refers to our non-volatile memory called my_nvram.
 Furthermore, the section should not be cleared and therefore the attribute s (scratch) is assigned to the group: